The BEST Pad Thai’s in Chiang Mai, Thailand - Most Authentic Pad Thai - Vegetarian & Vegan Friendly

 ✦ Located in old city

-May Kaidee is my favourite spot for all Thai food (& some amazing sushi, too)!
+May Kaidee is one of my favourite spots for all Thai food (& some amazing sushi, too)!
 Her pad thai is next level though.
 So so good!!
 I always ask for it original style with the tamarind sauce.
 She makes each dish fresh in the back and brings it out with an amazing peanut sauce + veggies on top.
 This isn’t a traditional pad thai as it has a lot of added veggies on top but it is insanely good!
 It’s almost like a thai chow mein and I fall more in love with it each time.
 Definitely worth going for the pad thai but also all the other amazing dishes!

 Price range: All of May Kaidee’s dishes are around 70 baht.
 A very good deal for the quality of ingredients you’re getting and the freshness!
 Highly highly recommend checking it out.